-- Using EOAS courses to increase science literacy among non-science students.
+- Using EOAS courses and the PME to increase science literacy among non-science students.

 - Transfer technology from geophysics research into industry and educational practice.

 2017 - 2020: Project coordinator, the UBC - UCA partnership in curriculum and course development for Earth and Environmental Sciences, University of Central Asia.
 See also the EEScourses blog.